olmps/memo/ARCHITECTURE.md

 #### `services/`

 The boundary between the [`domain/`](#domain) and [`data/`](#data).
-Each service (suffixed with `Service` in each class) should always be built upon an interface (following the DiP).
+Each service (suffixed with `Service` in each class) should always be built upon an interface (following the DiP) and should never depend on each other, meaning that no `Service` class should ever be nested, as to avoid circular dependencies.

 The `services/` should contain all the heavy business logic associated with each `model` in our project.
 They are usually split to represent each [`models/`](#models) related business logic, but this could be split in even smaller